The Dos and Don’ts of Mulching the Garden

 DON’T use too little—or too much—mulch.

 Three to four inches of organic mulch like hardwood or cocoa bean hulls applied around a plant or tree, but not touching it, is ideal.
 This is just the right amount for suppressing weeds, maintaining proper soil temperature, and conserving water.
-Be especially careful with hardwood mulch against your home’s foundation: Piled too high, it’s an invitation for termites.
+Be especially careful with hardwood mulch against your home’s foundation.
+While mulch won’t attract termites to your house, if applied incorrectly, it can create excess moisture and ideal conditions for the pest to set up shop.
 To prevent an infestation, only apply mulch there if absolutely necessary, tapering it so that the layer thins as it nears the house and leaves six inches of concrete exposed.

 DON’T “volcano mulch” around trees—instead, learn how to mulch properly.